travisbutcher/local-government-online-apps/doc/markdown/HowToSearchForGeocodedAddresses.md

 In the web app user interface configuration, this search box is linked to a searcher class.
 The app's JavaScript library has several searcher classes; because each searcher has the same interface, the box can use any one of them:

-*  **js.LGSearchFeatureLayer** searches a feature layer by text.
+*  **[js.LGSearchFeatureLayer][]** searches a feature layer by text.
 This is the searcher that the standard Parcel Viewer used before the December 2013 release.

     ![feature layer searcher][]

-*  **js.LGSearchAddress** searches a geocoder by an address.
+*  **[js.LGSearchAddress][]** searches a geocoder by an address.

     ![address searcher][]

-*  **js.LGSearchMultiplexer** permits a mix of any number of other types of searchers.
+*  **[js.LGSearchMultiplexer][]** permits a mix of any number of other types of searchers.
 The search box is still working with one searcher; that searcher coordinates the efforts of one or more other searchers.

     ![multiplex multiple searchers][]

-*  **js.LGSearchFeatureLayerMultiplexer** is a small modification to LGSearchMultiplexer that permits feature layer subsearchers to be specified by listing them by name in a string; once the component is created, it behaves exactly the same as LGSearchMultiplexer.
+*  **[js.LGSearchFeatureLayerMultiplexer][]** is a small modification to LGSearchMultiplexer that permits feature layer subsearchers to be specified by listing them by name in a string; once the component is created, it behaves exactly the same as LGSearchMultiplexer.
 (This is the searcher that the standard Solutions apps use.)
 An advantage of this searcher over the LGSearchMultiplexer is that you don't have to set up LGSearchFeatureLayer subsearchers in the configuration because  LGSearchFeatureLayerMultiplexer constructs them as needed based on layer names listed in the publication configuration.

     ![multiple feature layer searcher][]

-> An aside for fans of object-oriented programming: The Solutions library contains an abstract class named js.LGSearch that defines the class interface for searchers. js.LGSearchFeatureLayer, js.LGSearchAddress, and js.LGSearchMultiplexer are subclasses of js.LGSearch. js.LGSearchFeatureLayerMultiplexer is a subclass of js.LGSearchMultiplexer that initializes differently but otherwise is the same.
+> An aside for fans of object-oriented programming: The Solutions library contains an abstract class named [js.LGSearch][] that defines the class interface for searchers. [js.LGSearchFeatureLayer][], [js.LGSearchAddress][], and [js.LGSearchMultiplexer][] are subclasses of [js.LGSearch][]. [js.LGSearchFeatureLayerMultiplexer][] is a subclass of [js.LGSearchMultiplexer][] that initializes differently but otherwise is the same.

 #### How to use the classes for address AND feature layer searching